Yanomic/yanomic.github.io/content/blogs/draft-designing-apis-for-a-payment-orchestrator-payment-options/index.md

 * Prone to stale data
 * Depends on human intervention or external events
 * Not suitable for dynamic or large-scale environments

+### Sync on First Access / Lazy Loading
+Only sync payment methods for a specific merchant or PSP when a request is made and the cache is missing or expired.

+##### Pros
+* Reduces unnecessary syncs
+* Efficient for low-traffic or rarely used merchants
+* Works well with TTL-based caching strategies

+##### Cons
+* Slower response for first-time or cold cache requests
+* Requires careful expiration and cache invalidation logic
+* Might result in inconsistent experience across merchants